 - Inability to walk

-Many children with myelomeningocele are wheelchair-bound.
+Many children with myelomeningocele use a wheelchair.

-Diagnosis & Treatment at UVA
+Diagnosis & Treatment at UVA Health Children's

 Prenatal Testing